kuemmel/NaturalBeverages/README.md

 ##
-# This is a small project for a lectore on databases.
+# This is a small project for a lecture on databases.
-#
-# Text partially in German
 ##

+Text partially in German

 About:
 	- A fictitious WebShop and delivery service for "natural" beverages: Beer, Juice, Tea, Coffee, Whine, Mead